 31. Take a Day Trip to Krause Springs

 Need a little break from the big city of San Antonio?
 Schedule a brief day trip to Krause Springs, about an hour and a half drive from town.
-Up in Texas Hill Country, Krause Springs is a swimming hole and camping area.
+Up in the Texas Hill Country, Krause Springs is a swimming hole and camping area.
 Bring along your swimsuit, and enjoy soaking and splashing in thirty-two natural springs.
 These springs flow into a manmade and a larger natural pool, each of which contributes to nearby Lake Travis.
 There are also lovely gardens here, full of wind chimes, fountains, and butterflies.
 We suggest packing a picnic of delicious locally made San Antonio produce, and enjoying a day beside the springs.

 32. Natural Bridge Caverns